The Next Revolution In 3D Printing? 3D Metal Printing

 There are a lot of factors that will influence the speed of your printing.
 The size of the object you’re printing is an obvious factor, along with the capabilities of your printer.
 The type of material will also affect your printing speed.
 Projects can take from several minutes up to several hours and more.

 3D metal printing is more expensive than it’s plastic counterparts.
 The metal powder and wires are more expensive than the plastic, and the machine itself is more costly.
-Metal printing is also more expensive because you also need the furnace for the structures once they’ve been printed.
+Metal printing is also more expensive because you need a furnace for the structures once they’ve been printed.

 The size of the project will also influence your cost because you’ll have to use more material to produce your design.